haitham-al-mughrabi/rf_files_creator_extension/readme.md

 5. Click on files to choose whether to import as Library, Resource, or Variables
 6. Use the navigation buttons in the header to manage your selections:
    - Search: Filter files by name or type
-   - Clear Search: Show all files again
+   - Clear Search: Show all files again (only visible when search is active)
    - Expand All/Collapse All: Control tree view expansion
    - View File: Right-click to open any file for inspection
-   - Confirm Imports: Apply selected imports to the target file
+   - Confirm Imports: Apply selected imports to the target file (only visible when changes are pending)
-   - Cancel: Close without making changes
+   - Cancel: Close without making changes (only visible when changes are pending)
 7. Click "Confirm Imports" to update the file or "Cancel" to abort

 ### Import Management Workflow